Betoniteollisuus/BETK---Documents/doc_drafts/Draft: Peppol implementation guide for the construction industry.md

 If the delivery period is not a range of days, but just one day, please add both Start and End date on the same day.
 The dates must be formatted as **DD-MM-YYYY** and the time as **HH:MM:SS**.

-The delivery period can be for the whole order or on order response line.
+The delivery period can be for the order header level or on order response line.
 For pre-packed-loads use the document level delivery periods.

 If there are multiple delivery time slots, use [cbc:Note](https://docs.peppol.eu/poacc/upgrade-3/syntax/OrderResponse/cbc-Note/) element for those as multiple delivery slots are not currently supported by **Peppol**.